 Call to Mind is made up of a team of exceptional psychiatrists and psychologists ranging in specialty and availability to best meet individual needs.

-With a team of psychiatrists ranging in availability and specialty, including Perinatal, Child and Adolescent, Youth, Old Age and General Adult (including addiction, autism and ADHD assessments), Call to Mind considers all referrals.
-All of our psychiatrists offer bulk-billed assessments and follow-up appointments to review management plans, as well as ongoing private consultations.
+With a team of psychiatrists and psychologists ranging in availability and specialty, including Perinatal, Child and Adolescent, Youth, Old Age, Forensic, Neuropsychiatry and General Adult (including addiction, autism and ADHD assessments), Call to Mind considers all referrals.

 Sasha originally trained in South Africa, where she worked as a consultant psychiatrist in a variety of settings.
 Since moving to Australia, she has worked with Forensic and community patients, with special interests in Addiction Psychiatry, Perinatal Psychiatry and Refugee Mental Health.